talkjs/talkjs-examples/django/gameschat/README.md

-# Games Chat App chat with Django and TalkJS
+# Games Chat App with Django and TalkJS

 ## Context
 This directory contains two games chat applications: one with and one without TalkJS integrated.